apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 ### Step 2: Database Preparation

-OrthoMCL requires the use of a database, such as [MySQL](http://www.mysql.com/), to do some of the analysis.
+OrthoMCL requires the use of a database, such as [MySQL](http://www.mysql.com/), for part of the analysis.
 This requires a bit of manual setup.
 In particular, we need to construct a location and a user in this database to store our data.
-This can be done with the following commands.
+This can be done with the following commands:

 ```bash
 $ mysql -u root